 - Apply appropriate valuation principles for capital budgeting and investment purposes

 - Engage in research on firms to evaluate optimality of their financial policies from risk and return perspectives

-Our program can lead to entry or advancement in a wide variety of finance careers.
+Our program can lead to advancement in a wide variety of finance careers.
 In addition, it covers knowledge areas that will be useful for elements of the body of knowledge of finance certifications such as the CFA, FRM, and CFP.

 - MBA 802 Business Economics for Decision Making (3)